koyuspace/litterbox/README.md

 # litterbox

-A simple work-in-progress fediverse client written in Astro
+A simple fediverse client written in Astro